Marvel Rivals: Release

-Tie-in media
+Comics

-Marvel Rivals Infinity Comic (2024) is a six-issue digital limited series by writer Paul Allor and artist Luca Claretti; it was published by Marvel Comics as part of their Infinity Comics program on Marvel Unlimited.
-A new game mode inspired by Marvel Rivals was also added to the tabletop Marvel Multiverse Role-Playing Game.
+Marvel Rivals Infinity Comic (2024) was initially a six-issue digital limited series by writer Paul Allor and artist Luca Claretti; it was published by Marvel Comics as part of their Infinity Comics program on Marvel Unlimited.
+The series then returned in 2025 as an ongoing series.
+A second digital ongoing series, Marvel Rivals: Unleashed Infinity Comic (2025), began in October 21, 2025; this series is also written by Allor.

+Sai: Dimensional Rivals (2026) is a five-issue limited series by Peach Momoko along with other creators such as Stan Sakai, Esad Ribić, Natacha Bustos, Mike del Mundo, and Sara Pichelli.
+Sai was created by Momoko as the Ultimate Universe take on the X-Men character Psylocke; she debuted in the 2021 Demon Days Saga comic series before appearing as a character in Marvel Rivals.
+In April 2026, Justin Carter of Gizmodo wrote that Marvel Rivals "has had several tie-in comics and reverberated into the main Marvel books—this summer's 'Queen in Black' event focuses on Hela and comes after Rivals third, symbiote-heavy season".

+Other tie-in media

+A new game mode inspired by Marvel Rivals was added to the tabletop Marvel Multiverse Role-Playing Game.
 Additionally, a Marvel Rivals themed glider for use in Fortnite Battle Royale was made available via playing challenges in Marvel Rivals and linking an Epic Games account to receive it.
-Furthermore a skin based on Doctor Doom 2099 was made available for use in Fortnite, with a LEGO style for use in LEGO Fortnite experiences.
+Furthermore, a skin based on Doctor Doom 2099 was made available for use in Fortnite, with a LEGO style for use in LEGO Fortnite experiences.

 Esports

 Marvel Rivals has quickly established a competitive esports scene since its launch, with NetEase actively organizing and supporting various tournaments.
 The game's competitive structure includes both open qualifiers for all players and invitation-only events for professional teams.
 Balance patches have also been implemented.